wojciechczyz/OAuth2Handson/README.md

 * Resource server can be accessed only through the client application (otherwise it will return an error).

+See Authorization server OAuth2 server configuration.
+See Client and Resource server OAuth2 "client" configuration

 # 10.Hands on - Test OAuth2 workflow with Web Client Application